 Investing in companies that excite you can be a great way to add value to your portfolio.
 But what if the company is privately owned and you can’t buy shares?
 Fortunately, there are plenty of companies this year going public, so you’ve got many ways to invest in companies you know and love.

 Ascensus, a financial services company, is one of many companies that might have an initial public offering (IPO).
 An IPO means that shares of the company will be available for the general public to purchase.

 If you’d like to add shares of this company to your portfolio, here’s some information that might help you understand the company and how to invest in the Ascensus IPO.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What is Ascensus?

 Ascensus was founded in 1980 as The Barclay Group, a financial services company that provided 401(k) retirement plan design, communication, and recordkeeping services.

 A series of mergers, acquisitions, divestments, and other transactions created Ascensus as it’s known today.
 Currently, it’s the largest independent third-party administrator and government and health savings facilitator in the United States.
 Ascensus provides retirement distribution tools, business retirement plan selection systems, online IRA modeling and enrollment, online education, and online reference materials for its clients.